kubernetes/website/content/zh-cn/docs/concepts/overview/components.md

 title: Kubernetes Components
 content_type: concept
 description: >
-  A Kubernetes cluster consists of the components that represent the control plane and a set of machines called nodes
+  A Kubernetes cluster consists of the components that are a part of the control plane and a set of machines called nodes.
 weight: 20
 card:
   name: concepts